 Federal, State, and Local governments make government properties safe and secure for tourists.

 The responsibility for repairing roads throughout the 660,000-acre San Bernardino National Forest in Riverside and San Bernardino counties falls under the United States Forest Service (USFS) jurisdiction.
-The USFS is a federal agency within the U.S. Department of Agriculture and is responsible for managing and maintaining the national forests in the United States, including road infrastructure.
+The USFS is a federal agency located inside the U.S. Department of Agriculture.
+This agency manages and maintains our national forests, including U.S. road infrastructure.

-Within the San Bernardino National Forest, the USFS maintains a road network that provides access to various recreational areas, campgrounds, and other facilities within the forest.
-They are responsible for road construction, maintenance, and repairs, including activities like grading, resurfacing, snow removal, and addressing safety hazards.
+Within the San Bernardino National Forest, the USFS maintains a road network that manages ingress and egress access to various recreational areas, campgrounds, and other forest facilities.
+Their duties include handling road construction, maintenance, and repairs, including activities like grading, resurfacing, snow removal, and addressing safety hazards.

-If you have specific inquiries or concerns regarding road repairs within the San Bernardino National Forest, it would be best to contact the local USFS office responsible for the management of the forest.
-They will be able to provide you with the most up-to-date and accurate information regarding road maintenance and repair activities in that area.
+If you have questions about road repairs at the San Bernardino National Forest, contacting the local USFS office responsible for forest management would be best.
+They can provide the most up-to-date and accurate information regarding road maintenance and local repair activities in that area.

 Poorly maintained or damaged infrastructure, such as broken railings, unsafe playground equipment, or defective structures, can result in injuries—workers who do poor maintenance before the rain cause serious accidents.